How Are Leaf Dishes Made?

 The process of manufacturing leaf dishes involves a few steps:

-After a few days the leaves are hand-stitched together into a larger shape by the team.
-To avoid using glue, natural bamboo fibres are used for this which prevents the individual leaves pealing up and holds the shape of the product.
+After a few days the leaves are hand-stitched together into the required larger shape by the team.
+To avoid using glue, natural bamboo fibres are used for this which prevents the individual leaves pealing up and holds the structural shape of the product.

-For the next stage the stitched leaves are laid onto a mould press usually in 4 layers, and using the correct shaped press the plates are squashed into existence while being heated at approximately 150°C to help the bond and also sterilise any potential contaminants.
-Each are left in the press for around 30 seconds with around 50kg of force pushing onto it.
+In the next stage the stitched leaves are laid onto a mould press usually in 4 layers, and using the appropriate press the plates are squashed into existence while being heated at approximately 150°C to help the bond and also sterilise any potential contaminants.
+Each dish is left in the press for around 20 seconds with around 50kg of force pushing onto it.

 The plates are then removed and left for a few hours before sorting and packaging.

-If you hold Tapari leaf dishes in your hands we’re sure you’d be impressed with the way they feel and look with the careful hand stitching.
-In use there is no doubt on their practicality – they can be used for all types of food, soups and liquids included.
+If you eat your lunch from Tapari leafware you’ll be impressed with the way they’re intricately hand-stitched.
+Not only do they have this talking point, in use there is no doubt on their practicality – they can be used for all types of food including liquids, and you can throw them away after a picnic, guilt-free!